liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-precondition.md

 When adding support for a new precondition, the interface you are going to implement is [liquibase.precondition.Precondition](../../code/api/precondition-precondition.md).

-Precondition implementations do not need to be thread safe.
+Precondition implementations do not need to be thread-safe.
 Liquibase will generate a new instance of them each time they are used.

 !!! tip